dotnet/docs/includes/core-changes/interop/5.0/casting-rcw-to-inspectable-interface-throws-exception.md

 #### Change description

-In .NET versions prior to .NET 5.0 preview 6, casting an RCW to an interface marked as <xref:System.Runtime.InteropServices.ComInterfaceType.InterfaceIsIInspectable> interface works as expected.
+In .NET versions prior to .NET 5.0 preview 6, casting an RCW to an interface marked as <xref:System.Runtime.InteropServices.ComInterfaceType.InterfaceIsIInspectable> works as expected.
 In .NET 5.0 previews 6-8 and RC1, you can successfully cast an RCW to an <xref:System.Runtime.InteropServices.ComInterfaceType.InterfaceIsIInspectable> interface.
-However, you might get access violations when you execute methods on the interface, because the underlying support in the runtime doesn't exist.
+However, you might get access violations when you execute methods on the interface, because the underlying support in the runtime [was removed in .NET 5.0 preview 6](../../../../docs/core/compatibility/interop.md#built-in-support-for-winrt-is-removed-from-net).

-In .NET 5.0 and later versions, casting an RCW to an interface marked as <xref:System.Runtime.InteropServices.ComInterfaceType.InterfaceIsIInspectable> throws a <xref:System.PlatformNotSupportedException> at cast time.
-This change is a follow up to the [removal of WinRT support from .NET](../../../../docs/core/compatibility/interop.md#built-in-support-for-winrt-is-removed-from-net).
+In .NET 5.0 RC2 and later versions, casting an RCW to an interface marked as <xref:System.Runtime.InteropServices.ComInterfaceType.InterfaceIsIInspectable> throws a <xref:System.PlatformNotSupportedException> at cast time.

 #### Reason for change